jenjenahmad47/Demoblaze_Functional_Automation_Testing/README.md

 # Demoblaze_Functional_Automation_Testing
-An automation testing script for testing the functionality of links on header and sidebar of Demoblaze's website.
+An automation testing script to tests the functionality of links on header and sidebar of Demoblaze's website.
+The links including:
+- Sign up
+- Log in
+- Cart
+- About us
+- Contact
+- Sidebars
+- Home
+- Logout